Part 1·1.2·12 min read

 The critical insight: sequence determines structure, and structure determines function.

-A protein's "active site" is literally a shaped socket — a pocket engineered by millions of years of evolution to bind a specific molecule (the substrate) with near-perfect precision.
+A 's "active site" is literally a shaped socket — a pocket engineered by millions of years of evolution to bind a specific molecule (the substrate) with near-perfect precision.
 This is like a hardware interface: the shape and charge distribution must match for the connection to work.

-The field of protein structure prediction (think AlphaFold) is essentially the problem of inferring the compiled binary's 3D shape directly from the source code, without running it.
+The field of structure prediction (think AlphaFold) is essentially the problem of inferring the compiled binary's 3D shape directly from the source code, without running it.

-A protein 300 amino acids long can take 20^300 possible sequences — a number so large it dwarfs the number of atoms in the observable universe.
+A 300 long can take 20^300 possible sequences — a number so large it dwarfs the number of atoms in the observable universe.
 Evolution has found functional solutions in this space by incremental search.
 Most of that space is non-functional noise, but the viable region is rich and diverse enough to produce all the molecular machinery of life.

 Carbohydrates: Energy Storage and Signaling Tags

 Carbohydrates are polymers of sugars (monosaccharides).
-Glucose is the most important monomer — it's the primary fuel the cell burns for ATP production.
+Glucose is the most important monomer — it's the primary fuel the burns for ATP production.

 As polymers:

-- Glycogen (in animals) and starch (in plants) are branched glucose polymers used for energy storage — think of them as a cache of pre-built ATP precursors
+• Glycogen (in animals) and starch (in plants) are branched glucose polymers used for energy storage — think of them as a cache of pre-built ATP precursors

 Lipids: Membranes, Energy Reserves, and Signals